Brahmā (Buddhism): Chronology and Non-Buddhist views

 In the earliest Upanishad, the Brihadaranyaka Upanishad, the Absolute, which came to be referred to as Brahman, is referred to as "the imperishable".
 The Pāli scriptures present a "pernicious view" that is set up as an absolute principle corresponding to Brahman: "O Bhikkhus!
 At that time Baka, the Brahmā, produced the following pernicious view: 'It is permanent.
 It is eternal.
 It is always existent.
 It is independent existence.
 It has the dharma of non-perishing.
 Truly it is not born, does not become old, does not die, does not disappear, and is not born again.
 Furthermore, no liberation superior to it exists elsewhere."
 The principle expounded here corresponds to the concept of Brahman laid out in the Upanishads.
 According to this text the Buddha criticized this notion: "Truly the Baka Brahmā is covered with unwisdom."

 The Buddha confined himself to both ordinary empirical sense experience and extrasensory perception enabled by high degrees of mental concentration.
 The Upanishadic scholars, according to Francis X Clooney and other scholars, assert their insights as a combination of intuitive empiricism, experimentalism, and inspired creative perception.

+Muhammad meets the angel with seventy heads.
+Miraj Name, Herat, Afghanistan, 1436-1437.

+Rashid ad-Din's translations of Buddhist beliefs to a Muslim audience draws parallels between Buddhist and Islamic conceptions of heaven and hell.
+As such, counterparts to figures such as the Devil (Māra - Iblīs), celestial maidens (Accharā - ḥūrīya), paradise (Svargaḥ - Jannah), Nirvāṇa - fanāʾ, and heavenly beings were sought.
+In a 15th century Herat painting, Muhammad is depicted as meeting an angel with seventy heads in the heavens.
+The angel is a possible Muslim iteration of a Brahmā from Tantric Buddhism, the Indian deities Vishnu, Shiva, and Indra in particular, as depictions of the boddhisatva Avalokiteśvara.